How Many Expats Live in Indonesia?

 The imigrasi section at the central Catatan Sipil office on Gatot Subroto has a big whiteboard with the numbers of expats, listing each nationality for each Kantor Imigrasi in Jakarta.
 They also draw little graphs showing fluctuations over time, but don't include tourists.

-The numbers quoted also can not reflect the number of expatriates who have followed the widely practiced alternative to resident visas of the bi-monthly tourist visa run.
-However, this practice has been sharply curtailed due to the new immigration policy (Feb.
-2004) limited the duration of tourist visas to 30 days.
+The numbers quoted also cannot reflect the number of expatriates who have followed the widely practiced alternative to resident visas of the monthly/bi-monthly tourist visa run.
 A number of others find ways to work and reside in Indonesia on business visas or social-visit visas, leaving periodically and returning ... and never showing up in semi-permanent resident counts (not advised!)

 Another authoritative source of information on the current number of expatriate residents should be the embassies of foreign nationals.
 The majority of embassies have registration practices where their citizens can register their presence in Indonesia with the embassy.
 Historically this practice was not followed widely by the majority of expatriates.
 In the years immediately following the May 1998 riots, and with the subsequent evacuation of many expatriates by their embassies, this practice has perhaps been more closely followed.